elcritch/fidgetty/README.md

       ## Create an completed "empty" future

   events(AnimatedEvents):
-    ## This declares an object variant using [Patty](https://github.com/andreaferretti/patty).
     IncrementBar(increment: float)
     JumpToValue(target: float)
     CancelJump

   onEvents(AnimatedEvents):
-    ## Multiple `onEvents` can be defined to handle other defined events.
-    ## Events need to be defined using object variants, using Patty
-    ## makes this much easier if not using the `events` property above.
     IncrementBar(increment):
       # echo "pbar event: ", evt.repr()
       self.value = self.value + increment